Jas-0528/acit4640-wk13-terraform-s3-backend-lab/README.md

 - Is the lock file always in the bucket after it is created?

-    No, the lock file always in the bucket after it is created.
+    No, the lock file is not always in the bucket after it is created.
 Terraform automatically removes the lock file when the terraform command finishes.